frobware/haproxy-hacks/OCPBUGS-12858/README.md

 connection ID; I see the same connection ID used for every request that is made by the browser-test page to either the "medicalrecords" or "publicblog" URLs.
-This shows that the browser is reusing the connection for both routes, although the routes are distict by name.
+This shows that the browser is reusing the connection for both routes, although the routes are distinct by name.

 ![image](./screenshots/connection-coalescing.png)